Effective Solutions for Septic System Drainage Problems

 What is a Package Aeration Treatment Unit (PATU)?

-A package aeration treatment unit (PATU) is a type of wastewater treatment system that uses aeration to break down organic matter and remove pollutants from wastewater.
+A package aeration treatment unit (PATU) is a wastewater treatment system.
+It uses aeration to break down organic matter.
+This process removes pollutants from wastewater.
 PATUs are typically used in small to medium-sized businesses and institutions, such as schools, hotels, and restaurants.

 How Does a Package Aeration Treatment Unit Work?